 If you notice unauthorized charges on your debit card, you may be a victim of debit card fraud!
 The best action is to contact your bank or credit union immediately.
 The amount of time it takes for you to report fraudulent activity determines how much money you are responsible for paying.

 If your card is lost, you can try freezing your debit card.
 A freeze temporarily disables your ability to make transactions using the card.
 Unfortunately, freezing your card won’t stop pending transactions.
 If a fraudster found your card and used it before you were able to initiate a freeze, the payment will still go through.
+Once everything is sorted, you can remove the hold from your debit card.

 How To Get Your Money Back When You Lost Your Debit Card